fullstack-hy2020/fullstack-hy2020.github.io/src/content/7/en/part7b.md

 const element = <App />
 ```

-it must be transpiled it into something the browser can run:
+it must be transpiled into something the browser can run:

 ```js
 const element = React.createElement(App, null)